Add SSL via nginx

 andssl_certificate_key

-in the NGINX config to specify the locations of the newly generated certificates./etc/nginx/sites-available/defaultserver {
+in the Nginx configuration to specify the locations of the newly generated certificates./etc/nginx/sites-available/defaultserver {

 listen 80;